Afghan quake survivors without food and shelter as aid trickles in

 Wednesday’s 5.9-magnitude quake struck hardest in the rugged east along the border with Pakistan, as people slept, killing more than 1,000 and leaving thousands more homeless.

-Entire villages have been levelled in some worst affected districts, where survivors said they were even struggling to find equipment to bury their dead.
+Entire villages have been levelled in some of the worst affected districts, where survivors said they were even struggling to find equipment to bury their dead.

 “Currently, it’s summer, it’s too hot.
 In two months it will be winter, and we will face severe cold.
 If they could repair the roofs and houses, that would be the most helpful.”